The Waterway Survey is sponsored by Wildlife Acoustics.

 Why not try out this survey, monitoring activity of Daubenton's bats along a waterway near you?
 The survey method is straightforward and is ideal to try if you are relatively new to bat detecting, and still great fun if you have more experience!
 By taking part you can help us monitor how this species is faring across the UK.

 You will need a heterodyne (tuneable) bat detector and a torch.
 We have a limited number of bat detectors which we can lend to volunteers.
 If you would like to borrow equipment please click here.

-July/early August - visit your site during the day
+Visit your site during the day in July/early August

 Walk the route to check it is safe and accessible.
 If needed, modify the route to avoid potential hazards when walking at night, or contact us for a different site.

-August - visit your site on two evenings to carry out surveys
+Visit your site on two evenings to carry out surveys in August

 The first survey should be between 1st and 15th August and the second survey between 16th and 30th August.

 The survey begins 40 minutes after sunset and usually takes about one hour.
 Count the number of Daubenton's bat passes for four minutes at ten stopping points along the waterway.